Wi150n/GAME/README.md

 # PROJECT COMPLETED!

-Other things to do: make a GNU license, refine the application (make it pretty)
+Other things to do: make a GNU license